joshgallantt/rsCALC/README.md

   * Top Brands
   * Top Products
   * Top Refunds
-* Combines and formats all of the data into a .csv file for easy in-house uses
+* Combines and formats all of the data into a .csv file for further use
-* (Untested) Besides Windows, rsCALC should work on MacOS (with intel chips), and Linux
+* (Untested) Besides Windows, rsCALC should work on pre M1 Macs, and Linux

 ### Built With